zicklag/docs-1/reference/sdk.md

 ### Refresh Auth Token

 By default, Directus will handle token refreshes.
-Although, you can handle this behaviour manually by setting [`autoRefresh`](#options.auth.autoRefresh) to `false`.
+Although, you can handle this behavior manually by setting [`autoRefresh`](#options.auth.autoRefresh) to `false`.

 ```js